Dr. Karen Francis

 (Canceled) Using Cultural and Linguistic Competence to Guide the Journey Toward Sustainable Growth and Impact

 Dr. Francis is a medical sociologist by training and has grounded her work in the principles of cultural competence and a commitment to address disparities across social, health, juvenile justice, and educational service systems.
 She has more than 30 years of experience managing, planning, and delivering training and technical assistance (TTA) at national, state, and local levels that have also been accompanied by countless presentations to national, state, and local leaders, policy makers, and practitioners.
 Her expertise spans a variety of issues including juvenile justice and delinquency prevention, children’s behavioral health, gender responsive programming, rural behavioral health, youth violence prevention, safe and supportive learning environments, health disparities, cultural and linguistic competence, and diversity, equity, and inclusion.

 Karen served as the AIR task lead for the Rural Behavioral Health Initiative in collaboration with the Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services.
-In this capacity, she led efforts in providing content area expertise for the development of resources, virtual learning and delivery of technical assistance and for children, youth and families in rural communities.
+In this capacity, she led efforts in providing content area expertise for the development of resources, virtual learning, and delivery of technical assistance for children, youth, and families in rural communities.
 Through a cooperative agreement from the Centers for Disease Control and Prevention, she has worked with multiple local health departments nationally to address youth violence prevention and provides TTA for the development of strategic plans and implementation of evidence-based programs.

 Through initiatives funded by SAMHSA, the U.S. Department of Education, the U.S. Department of Labor, and the Office of Juvenile Justice and Delinquency Prevention, Karen has worked to address the many needs of youth in communities with some of the worst poverty and highest rates of violence anywhere, which place these young people at risk for system involvement.
 She has worked with multiple school districts for the U.S. Department of Education to disaggregate data about students who have been involved in the school-to-prison pipeline, illustrating bias by race, gender, and disabilities and she has developed several tools and resources to guide jurisdictions as they attempt to address these issues.